everpress-co/mailster/readme.txt

 = Version 2.4 =

-* new: use over 900K photos from Unsplash
+* new: Use over 900K photos from Unsplash
+* new: RSS to Email Campaigns.
+* new: Random Post Tags
-* new: campaign subscriber related tag
+* new: Campaign-Subscriber related tags
-* new: Import Export
+* new: Custom Dynamic Post Types
-* new: more form shortcode attributes
+* new: additional Form shortcode attributes
-* new: display of deleted subscribers in campaign stats
-* new: Random Post
-* new: support for custom dynamic post types
+* new: Fresh UI
-* new: RSS to Email
+* new: Translation Dashboard Info
+* improved: Preserved stats from deleted subscribers
-* new: Mailster now stores your email address when you send a test.
+* improved: Mailster now stores your email address when you send a test
-* deprecated: embeded images
+* improved: Import Export

 = Version 2.3.19 =